The Olmsted Initiative

 Trees in Phase 1

 Phase 2, the Olmsted Tribute Garden, is an ecological corridor of keystone native trees, shrubs and perennials layered along the northwestern side of Jeff Robertson Park.
+It is also one of the largest rain gardens in Norfolk.
 This garden, which is over 2/3rd the length of a football field, serves several purposes: 1) aids in carbon capture and controlling stormwater runoff 2) provides habitat and sustenance for our native pollinators, particularly bees, and local wildlife 3) showcases the beauty and value of our native plants.
-A Spring planting of additional perennials is scheduled for Spring of 2023 to add to the 1850 perennials planted in Fall 2022.
-It is also our goal to install a hydration station and educational signage about the importance of our native plants at this site.
+Phase 2 is almost complete with the last expected planting scheduled for Spring 2024.
+In the interim, we are raising funds to install educational signage about the importance of these native plants at this site.
+Please consider donating!
 Click here for a detailed list of shrubs and perennials planted in Phase 2.

 Phase 2 site plan – some changes from this original plan were made